vladigleba/vladigleba.github.io/posts/basics/hell.md

 > For the day of the LORD is near upon all the heathen: as thou hast done, it shall be done unto thee: thy reward shall return upon thine own head.
 For as ye have drunk upon my holy mountain, so shall all the heathen drink continually, yea, they shall drink, and they shall swallow down, and *they shall be as though they had not been*.
 {% ct 'Obadiah 1:15-16' %}

 Hell cannot burn forever because the wages of sin are death, not eternal torment for a short life of sin.
 How cruel would that be!
 This eternal hell teaching goes all the way back to the Garden of Eden where Satan told Eve she would surely not die {% rf 'Genesis 3:4' %} even though God clearly said that sin brings death {% rf 'Genesis 2:17' %}.
 But make no mistake, Jesus would rather die on the cross Himself than watch His creation destroyed by fire; nevertheless, He also respects every person’s freedom of choice, and in an effort to purge the world from the misery of sin, it is, ultimately, an act of love to bring the rebellion to an end.
 And so the fire will burn out once it finishes its work, and there will be not a coal left to warm at.
-Satan, his angels, and the wicked will cease to exist, never to live again.
+Satan, his angels, and the wicked will cease to exist, never to live again.[^1]

+[^1]: In Christianity, this is known as annihilationism.

 ## What happens once it goes out?